 Watford Ladies FC Club History

-The game against Aston Villa was held at Vicarage Road and attracted a fantastic crowd of 1,102.
-It wasn’t a flash in the pan, as the record at Berkhamsted FC was also broken, with attendances of 465 and 514 respectively.
+Watford’s opening home league game against Aston Villa was held at Vicarage Road and attracted a fantastic crowd of 1,102.
+It wasn’t the only impressive attendance of the season, as respective crowds of 465 (v Yeovil) and 514 (v Durham) saw the team play at Berkhamsted FC.